Friends at Home

 A traditional Friday night Shabbat meal for the whole family.
 Five times a year, we get together for a short service, Shabbat traditions, homemade food and enjoyable atmosphere.
 The relaxed setting is a wonderful chance for families, volunteers and visitors to shmooze and get to know each other.

 Each Tuesday evening prior to the Shabbat dinner, come and connect with existing and new special friends and volunteers to bake delicious challah for Shabbat.

-Extending a helping hand to individuals with special needs and involving them in a full range of social and Judaic experiences through the Richmond and Brenham State School as well as The Center in Houston.
+Extending a helping hand to individuals with disabilities and involving them in a full range of social and Judaic experiences through the Richmond and Brenham State School as well as at The Center in Houston and the Menniger Clinic.